Purchasing Farmland in Southwest Ohio can be a Smart Investment

 We were founded in Lebanon, OH, along what is now the Cincinnati-Dayton corridor, so Southwest Ohio and Northern Kentucky real estate has always been our focus.
 We’ve spent decades acquiring the best pieces of empty acreage and farmland available for land development – over 80 years, in fact.
 One of our main drives in our commitment to buying, selling and leasing the best pieces of commercial land is securing quality parcels of farmland in locations we know will be integrated into the ever-expanding Southwest Ohio/Northern Kentucky commercial real estate market.

 Our region’s geology makes developing land easy compared to other parts of the country.
 The open, shallow rolling hills, and flats around the Ohio River, make regrading land to prep it for building foundations a fairly simple process.
 This also means factors like creating access roads and running new utility lines don’t have to be expensive feats of engineering.
-And because we’re so familiar with the area’s existing farmland on the market, we can give you great advice on what a commercial or industrial development project would look like from start to finish.
+And because we’re so familiar with the area’s existing empty agricultural plots on the market, we can give you great advice on what a commercial or industrial development project would look like from start to finish.

 We’ve Bought and Sold Farmland for the Better Part of a Century

-Right from its beginnings, the Schueler Group of Companies has handled farm properties; in fact, we were founded in Lebanon, Ohio in 1935 as a farm brokerage.
+Right from its beginnings, the Schueler Group of Companies handled farm properties; in fact, we were founded in Lebanon, Ohio in 1935 as a farm brokerage.
 One of the most noteworthy deals ever brokered by our founder, George Henkle, was the sale of 1,500 acres of arable land which is now the home of the Kings Island Amusement and Water Park.
 We understand the tax and other legal implications involved in agricultural land deals, and can help you assess the potential of a site as income property or for commercial development.

 View available farm sites, which are included in our residential land listings, and speak to one of our commercial sales agents or brokers to learn more about why you should consider agricultural acreage as the site for your next venture in commercial construction.